iMiebaka/format_afro_currency/README.md

 This is a light weight python module to format African currencies

 ## Installation
-NB: This module has been tested on python 3, but ma ynot have backward compactability with python 2
+NB: This module has been tested on python 3, but may not have backward compactability with python 2

 *We recommend you create a virtual enviroment*